 Graduate students should inquire with their respective financial aid office, to inquire about Summer FWSP eligibility.

 A part of your overall financial aid package.

 Makes you more attractive to employers because between 30% - 40% of hired students' wages are subsidized by the federal government.

 What Summer FWSP is NOT:

-The Summer Federal Work Study Program allocation is $5,500 for undergrads and must be used by employers only for summer employment purposes.
-This means that students can earn up to $5,500 through the program at an eligible employer, with the employing organization responsible for less than 40% of your earnings.
-As a result, FWSP students are less expensive to employ than a traditional student worker, opening opportunities for FWSP students that previously may not have been available.
+The Undergraduate Summer Federal Work Study Program allocation is $5,500.
+This means that students can earn up to $5,500 through the program at an eligible employer, with the employing organization responsible for less than 40% of the earnings.
+As a result, FWSP students are less expensive to employ than a traditional student worker, opening up opportunities for FWSP students that were previously unavailable.

-The employer must agree to pay a portion of your hourly rate because FWSP is not able to cover 100% of student earnings.
+The employer must agree to pay a portion of your hourly rate, FWSP can not cover 100% of student earnings.